 The anticipated phase outcome includes the selection of a preferred design option.

-From July 6 to July 30, 2023, 342 community members responded to an online survey.
+From July 6 to July 30, 342 community members responded to an online survey.
 Participants were able to review and provide feedback on the draft design options and their components.
 They were also able to select their preferred design option and share ideas on how to improve the designs so that they better align with the community-led park vision and design principles.

 Download the survey summary.

-On July 20, 2023, the project team held a pop-up event from 3 to 5 p.m. at Yonge Street Mission, located at 270 Gerrard St. E., close to Anniversary Park to engage patrons of the community facilities at Davis Centre and Genesis Place.
+On July 20, the project team held a pop-up event from 3 to 5 p.m. at Yonge Street Mission, located at 270 Gerrard St. E., close to Anniversary Park to engage patrons of the community facilities at Davis Centre and Genesis Place.
 That same day, the team visited Anniversary Park from 5 to 6 p.m. to hear directly from park users and those passing by.
 The pop-up events allowed community members to engage in dotmocracy exercises and provide feedback in person.
-Three members of the project team were available to collect feedback and answer questions.
+Three project team members were available to collect feedback and answer questions.

 Key feedback, with the total number of ‘agree’ responses in parentheses, follows.

-In July 2023, the project team held an in-person workshop with community stakeholders representing local neighbourhood organizations.
+In July, the project team held an in-person workshop with community stakeholders representing local neighbourhood organizations.
 The workshop included a presentation of the design options followed by a facilitated roundtable discussion with participants who shared their feedback on the options and their specific components.

 Review the workshop summary board.